Skip to content

 Middleware

-Middleware runs before (and optionally after) every request.
+A middleware runs before (and optionally after) every request.
+Write it as a struct with an execute method:

 zig